santipalacios2002/code-refactor/README.md

 ## :heavy_check_mark: Descriptive page title

-The title has been modified to be more decriptive
+The title has been modified to be more descriptive

 ```html
 <title>Horiseon | A marketing company</title>